Webinar 4.Interpreting Data and Making Decisions

 Example 5

-Crystal’s rate of progress has improved and the gap between Crystal and her peers is closing.
-Crystal's teacher is happy with the rate of growth, and will continue to have Crystal receive additional instructional time. |
+| Crystal’s rate of progress has improved and the gap between Crystal and her peers is closing.
+Crystal's teacher is happy with the rate of growth, and will continue to have Crystal receive additional instructional time. | Henry is progressing with the new intervention, but hoped that his rate of progress would be higher.
+She will continue to monitor Henry before making a new decision.

 |